tesselstudio/.github/README.md

 ## 👋 About

-**TesselStudio** is an open-source organization focused on building experimental tools, games, and developer utilities.
+**TesselStudio** is an open-source organization focused on building experimental games

 We create projects that are 🌍 Open to community contributions